 Cover the tops of metal T-posts with T-post safety caps to prevent impalement from an overactive horse or lacerations from a horse scratching his head or neck.

 Avoid building sharp corners, triangular areas, or dead ends in fence lines that could enable dominant horses to trap another herd member with no means of escape.
-Round ‘corners work best.
+Round corners work best.
 When introducing your horse to a new pasture, be sure to walk him around the perimeter in both directions so he sees everything with both eyes.
-You also should turn out for the first time during full daylight and not in the evening or night.
+You should turn the horse out for the first time during full daylight.

 Horses like to congregate around gates when they are at pasture.
 So, consider drainage that keeps the gate area dry with stable footing for easy in-and-out access.

-The height of gates and fences should be comparable to discourage escape or reaching over to get grass.
+Gates and fences should be similar heights to discourage escape or reaching over to get grass.
 It might be advantageous to have gates that swing both ways as long as the posts and gate hardware are strong enough to accommodate leaning horses.

 Gates provide access to and from the barn, paddocks, arenas, and trails.
 They are best installed in the most accessible locations to move horses around easily and to facilitate barn chores.